Birth rate: Taiwan

-In August 2011, Taiwan's government announced that its birth rate declined in the previous year, despite the fact that the government implemented approaches to encourage fertility.
+In August 2011, Taiwan's government announced that its birth rate declined in the previous year, despite the fact that the government implemented approaches to increase fertility rates.

 United Kingdom

-In July 2011, the UK's Office for National Statistics (ONS) announced a 2.4 percent increase in live births in the United Kingdom in 2010.
+In July 2011, the United Kingdom's Office for National Statistics (ONS) announced a 2.4 percent increase in live births in the United Kingdom in 2010.
 This is the highest birth rate in the UK in 40 years.
 However, the UK record year for births and birth rate remains 1920 (when the ONS reported over 957,000 births to a population of "around 40 million").

 United States

 After a relatively stable birth rate for thirty years, the number of live births per 100 women aged 15 to 44 resumed a decline beginning in 2008.

 The fertility rate in the U.S. has been in a downward trend, and is now below the replacement rate of 2.1 births.

+The US rate of natural increase—birth rate minus death rate—has declined, indicating slower population growth.

-There has been a dramatic decline in birth rates in the U.S. between 2007 and 2020.
+There has been a dramatic decline in birth rates in the United States between 2007 and 2020.
 The Great Recession appears to have contributed to the decline in the early period.
 A 2022 study did not identify any other economic, policy, or social factor that contributed to the decline.
 The decline may be due to shifting life priorities of recent cohorts that go through childbearing age, as there have been "changes in preferences for having children, aspirations for life, and parenting norms."

-A Pew research center study found evidence of a correlation between economic difficulties and fertility decline by race and ethnicity.
+A study by Pew Research Center found evidence of a correlation between economic difficulties and fertility decline by race and ethnicity.
 Hispanics (particularly affected by the recession) have experienced the largest fertility decline, particularly compared to Caucasians.
 In 2008–2009 the birth rate declined 5.9 percent for Hispanic women, 2.4 percent for African American women and 1.6 percent for white women.
 The relatively large birth rate declines among Hispanics mirror their relatively large economic declines, in terms of jobs and wealth.
 According to the statistics using the data from National Centre for Health Statistics and U.S. Census Bureau, from 2007 to 2008, the employment rate among Hispanics declined by 1.6 percentage points, compared with declines of 0.7 points for whites.
 The unemployment rate shows a similar pattern—unemployment among Hispanics increased 2.0 percentage points from 2007 to 2008, while for whites the increase was 0.9 percentage points.
 A recent report from the Pew Hispanic Center revealed that Hispanics have also been the biggest losers in terms of wealth since the beginning of the recession, with Hispanic households losing 66% of their median wealth from 2005 to 2009.
 In comparison, black households lost 53% of their median wealth and white households lost only 16%.